EVS in Poland

 - helping in the office to send Polish youngsters to be volunteers through EVS, writing emails, making phone calls or texts translation which requires the volunteer’s language skills.
 The volunteers participate in meetings with candidates of EVS in order to share their experience, to give advices and to promote their projects.
 Volunteers are not required to work in the office but if they enjoy helping with these tasks or they require this experience they are welcome to help us in this way;

-- writing NEWS, the monthly magazine published by EFM youth workers and volunteers for local young people.
+- writing articles for EFM website.
 The articles included in the magazine concern different topics from film reviews to sports or world politics.
 For some volunteers this can be an opportunity to stay in touch with their favourite subject and express their feelings in certain concerns.

 - Up-dating the EFM website – designing the graphics, improving the layout or information, translating the texts;